 More than 300 scientists in five scientific divisions continually generate new discoveries and translate them into effective medical practices, therapeutic strategies and public health approaches.
 Efforts are not isolated within divisions; rather, constant collaboration feeds new ideas and innovative discoveries.
 This cooperative approach is achieved through informal activities as well as through integrated research centers, institutions and networks.

 Building on our discoveries in basic science, our Clinical Research teams work to develop innovative ways to prevent, detect and treat cancer and other diseases.
 Our division includes more than 100 faculty members and dozens of scientific laboratories.
-Our investigators participate in advanced laboratory and clinical research as well as direct patient care at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner.
+Our investigators participate in advanced laboratory and clinical research as well as direct patient care.
 Our priority is translating promising discoveries from the laboratory to improve outcomes and quality of life for people with cancer and other illnesses, including HIV and infectious diseases.

 Our Public Health Sciences Division seeks strategies to reduce the incidence of and mortality from cancer and other diseases.
 Research includes observational studies and intervention trials to evaluate strategies for reducing the risk of cancers of the breast, colon, prostate, ovary, cervix, mouth, esophagus and lung, among others.
 Coordinating centers based in the division serve to expand research opportunities and build partnerships with outside organizations to extend access to populations and data.